 Stretching a DNA sample

-Mount a chamber9 containing surface tethered DNA molecules (< 1 kbp) and, while observing the brightfield image, place the focus of the manipulation beam slightly above the unstretched microspheres by adjusting the telescope.
-Then adjust the position of the stage until one of the microspheres becomes trapped.
+Mount the chamber9 containing surface tethered DNA molecules (< 1 kbp) and, while observing the brightfield image, place the focus of the manipulation beam slightly above the unstretched microspheres by adjusting the telescope.
+Then adjust the position of the stage until one of the microspheres gets trapped.

-One needs to first roughly position a microsphere in the center of the XY plane of the optical trap.
+Roughly position the microsphere in the center of the XY plane of the optical trap.
 A series of square waves can be generated in LabView and sent to the AOD to repetitively turn the laser beam on and off.
 The intensity of the laser and the duration of the on state should be carefully controlled to prevent heating of the sample chamber.
-Typically we use around 2 mW of laser power (measured at the back aperture of the objective) and send pulses of 200 ms (on) and 500 ms (off).
+Typically, we use around 2 mW of laser power (measured at the back aperture of the objective) and send pulses of 200 ms (on) and 500 ms (off).
 The amplitude of the square wave sent to the AOD is 0.5 V.

 Watch the microsphere as the trap is repeatedly turned on and off and note if the laser induces any preferential direction to the microsphere’s motion.
 While iteratively adjusting the microsphere position in both the X and Y direction, by controlling the piezostage, the random motion of the microsphere should become isotropic in the XY plane, though noticeably restricted when the laser is on.